A person researches straight-line depreciation on their tablet.

 An illustration defines and breaks down the straight-line depreciation equation.

-The straight-line depreciation equation measures how much value an item loses over time.
+The straight-line depreciation formula measures how much value an item loses over time.
 The method assumes a fixed asset will lose the same amount of value each year of its useful life until it reaches its salvage value.
 Below is what the straight-line depreciation formula looks like:

 Annual depreciation expense = (purchase price − salvage value) / useful life